hpc/charliecloud/doc/ch-test.rst

     where you must specify the corresponding Dockerfile or :code:`Build` file instead.
 This is somewhat brittle and typically used for development or debugging.
 For example, it does not check whether the pre-requisites of whatever is in the file are satisfied.
-Often running :code:`build` and :code:`run` first is sufficient, but this varies.
+Often running :code:`build-unpack` and first is sufficient, but this varies.

     If :code:`TEST` is also given, then run only tests with name containing that string, skipping the others.
 The separator is a literal colon.
 If the